euro-hpc-pl/SpinGlassPEPS.jl/README.md

 # Citing

-Article describing this package and code.
+Article describing the package and its implementation.
 ```
 @article{SpinGlassPEPS.jl,
     author = {Tomasz \'{S}mierzchalski and Anna Maria Dziubyna and Konrad Ja\l{}owiecki and Zakaria